Jmelwood/petstore-api-tests/README.md

 ### Why does the `Pet` object define an ID?

 The Petstore service is naive and is not able to look up and assign a unique ID to a newly created `Pet` object.
 Instead, it relies on the request to specify one, which is not great design because it can certainly be overwritten by a subsequent request.
 However, for this test framework's purposes where data retention doesn't matter and the likelihood of conflict is near zero, it is overlooked.

+### How come you don't have full test coverage?

+The endpoints are very barebones (usually just takes the data you give it without any further checks), and sometimes don't fully conform to the logic you'd expect.
+Instead of making assertions in the test that will end up failing, I'd rather just list what I "would" test here, should the functionality described in the API documentation work as expected.

+Those tests would include:

+- Ensuring that orders don't get created if the supplied pet ID doesn't exist in the database
+- User login/logout and authentication token usage (endpoints just seem to exist but do nothing, and all endpoints require no auth)
+- Testing the updated count of `/store/inventory` (since data replication doesn't occur, it's impossible to know if I'm getting the right copy of the inventory or not)
+- More error handling / boundary breaking (some non-200 response codes are documented, but a 50X usually comes up instead of an expected 40X)

+Finally, my motivation for this project was to showcase making an E2E API framework, not to actually verify functionality of this service, which I think the limited tests that are written have accomplished.